falconry/falcon/docs/user/faq.rst

 ------------------------------------------------------------------
 You can inject extra responder kwargs from a hook by adding them to the *params* dict passed into the hook.
-You can also set custom attributes on the ``req.context`` object, as a way of passing contextual information
+You can also set custom attributes on the :attr:`req.context <falcon.Request.context>` object, as a way of passing contextual information around:
-around:

 .. code:: python